dustinlacewell/pin/README.markdown

 **pin init** : Initializes the .pin directory and registers the path with ~/.pinconf/registry.yml

+**pin destroy** : Deletes the project's .pin directory and unregisters the project path.
+Only works from inside a project tree.

 **pin go <project-name>** : Teleports to the project root if a name is provided.
 If no name is provided a menu will be presented.